leolion3/Portfolio/README.md

 ## Welcome, friend

-Here you can find stuff from me thats not published on my Uni Repository
+Here you can find stuff from me that's not published on my Uni Repository

 ### What can you find here?